chainbound/bolt/bolt-contracts/README.md

 Opting into Bolt works as any other Symbiotic middleware integration.
 Here are the steps:

-1. Make sure your vault collateral is whitelisted in `BoltManager` by calling `isSymbioticCollateralWhitelisted`.
+1. Make sure your vault collateral is whitelisted in `BoltSymbioticMiddleware` by calling `isCollateralWhitelisted`.
-2. Register as a vault in `BoltManager` by calling `registerSymbioticVault`.
+2. Register as a vault in `BoltSymbioticMiddleware` by calling `registerVault`.
-3. Verify that your vault is active in `BoltManager` by calling `isSymbioticVaultEnabled`.
+3. Verify that your vault is active in `BoltSymbioticMiddleware` by calling `isVaultEnabled`.
 4. Set the network limit for your vault in Symbiotic with `Vault.delegator().setNetworkLimit()`.
 5. You can now start approving operators that opt in to your vault directly in Symbiotic.
 6. When you assign shares to operators, they are able to provide commitments on behalf of your collateral.